spacelift-io/user-documentation/docs/concepts/template/configuration.md

 {% endraw %}

 !!! important
-    Templates use the **blueprintV2Schema** which requires the `stacks` array format (not a single `stack` object).
+    Templates use the **templateSchema** which requires the `stacks` array format (not a single `stack` object).
 Each stack must have a unique `key` field, and VCS configuration uses the `reference` structure with `value` and `type` fields.

-    **Note:** The `space` field is NOT allowed in v2 schema stack definitions.
+    **Note:** The `space` field is NOT allowed in Template schema stack definitions.
 Space assignment is handled at the template deployment level, not in the blueprint YAML.

 !!! warning "Templating Restrictions"
     {% raw %}The following fields **cannot** use template expressions (`${{ }}`):{% endraw %}